Sacred Destinations

 In addition to its architectural splendor, Chartres Cathedral has been a major pilgrimage destination since the early Middle Ages.
 Its venerable history, exquisitely preserved architecture, and centuries of fervent devotion make for an atmosphere of awe and holiness that impresses even the most nonreligious of visitors.

-According to legend, since 876 the Cathedral has housed a tunic of the Blessed Virgin Mary, the Sancta Camisia.
-The relic was said to have been given to the Cathedral by Charlemagne, who received it as a gift during a trip to Jerusalem.
-For hundreds of years, Chartres has been a very important Marian pilgrimage center and the faithful still come from the world over to honor the relic.
+According to tradition, Chartres Cathedral has housed the tunic of the Blessed Virgin Mary, the Sancta Camisia, since 876.
+The relic was said to have been given to the cathedral by Charlemagne, who received it as a gift during a trip to Jerusalem.
+Because of this relic, Chartres has been a very important Marian pilgrimage center and the faithful still come from the world over to honor it.

-The existing cathedral at Chartres is one of several French Gothic masterpieces built because fire had destroyed its predecessors.
-After the first cathedral of any great substance burnt down in 1020 (other prior churches on the site had also disappeared in smoke), a glorious new Romanesque basilica, which included a massive crypt, was built under the direction of Bishop Fulbert and later under the direction of Geoffroy de Lèves.
+The present cathedral is one of several French Gothic masterpieces built because fire had destroyed its predecessors.
+After the first cathedral of any great substance burnt down in 1020, a glorious new Romanesque basilica with a massive crypt was built under the direction of Bishop Fulbert and later Geoffroy de Lèves.

-However, having survived a fire in 1134 which destroyed much of the rest of the town, disaster struck yet again in the night of June 10, 1194, when lightning created a fire that left only the west towers, the façade between them and the crypt.
+The cathedral survived a fire in 1134 that destroyed much of the rest of the town, but was not so lucky on the night of June 10, 1194, when lightning ignited a great fire that destroyed all but the west towers, the façade and the crypt.

 Chartres Cathedral was never destroyed nor looted during the French Revolution and the numerous restorations never have altered its glorious beauty.
-It always stayed the same: the triumph of Gothic art.
+It always stayed the same: a great triumph of Gothic art.
 The cathedral was added to UNESCO's list of World Heritage Sites in 1979.

 General Exterior

-From a distance Chartres Cathedral seems to hover in mid-air above waving fields of wheat, and it is only when the visitor draws closer that the city comes into view, clustering around the hill on which the cathedral stands.
-The tall spires dominate the medieval city, popping into view around every corner.
+From a distance Chartres Cathedral seems to hover in mid-air above fields of wheat; it is only when one draws closer that the city comes into view, clustering around the hill on which the cathedral stands.

 The plan of the Gothic cathedral is a Latin cross with three aisles, a short transept and an ambulatory.
 The rounded east end has five semi-circular radiating chapels.